 Pre-requisite Unit(s) CHCDIS007 - Facilitate the empowerment of people with disability in the disability sector.
 These tasks have been delegated to them by an allied health professional or allocated to them by their line manager or service user.

-Application of the Unit

-This unit applies to workers who perform allied health tasks
+Application of the Unit This unit applies to workers who perform allied health tasks under regular (direct, indirect or remote) supervision.

 Tasks may be performed as an individual or as part of team